 - 1/3 Cup Maple Syrup

-Juice the lemons by hand.
+Juice the lemons either by hand or using a squeezer.
 Try to squeeze every last drop you can out of them!

 In a blender, combine water, lemon juice, and maple syrup.
 Pulse for about 10 seconds, until all ingredients are combined.